murphygroup/cellorganizer-documentation_old/source/chapters/cellorganizer_options/slml2slml_options.rst

 =============================  ===============================================================
         Inputs                                             Outputs
 =============================  ===============================================================
-  files                         list of paths of models need be combined options                       List of options
+  files                         list of paths of models that need to be combined options                       List of options
 =============================  ===============================================================